-If the selection probabilities are unequal, the sample mean is not unbiased for population mean and sample total is not unbiased for population total.
+If the selection probabilities are unequal, the sample mean is not unbiased for the population mean and the sample total is not unbiased for the population total.

 Example: If larger firms are sampled with higher probability, the sample mean for job openings will be biased upward.